peterjmarko/llm-narrative-framework/docs/article_supplementary_material.md

 The entire file consists of `N * 14` lines, where `N` is the final number of subjects.

-## Final Database Generation
+### Stage 4: Profile Generation

-The final stage of the pipeline assembles the `personalities_db.txt` file.
-This is a fully automated, three-step process.
+This is the final stage, which assembles the personality profiles for the selected candidates.
+It involves both automated scripts and a one-time manual process using the Solar Fire software.

-### Step 1: Exporting the Delineations Library (One-Time Task)
+#### a.
+Manual Solar Fire Processing

 The personality descriptions are assembled from a library of pre-written text components.
 This library must first be exported from Solar Fire.